daikazu/flexicart/README.md

 **Price calculation errors**
 - Verify that all price values are numeric
 - Ensure currency codes are valid ISO codes
-- Check that the Brick/Money library is properly installed

 **Condition not applying correctly**
 - Verify condition targets are set appropriately